teplovDiman/kit/README.md

 Kit uses the following directory structure.
 <pre><code>.
+├── backend                              # Directory contains all backend modules and Spring Boot Starter
-├── container                            # Spring Boot Dockerfile
+|   ├── app                              # The main module that depends from other and contain Spring Boot Starter
-├── data                                 # Set of DB scripts
+|   |  ├── docker                        # Contain Dockerfile of application
+|   |  └── ...                           # Module content
+|   |  └── docker-compose.yml            # Docker compose file with description of docker images, network and volumes
+|   ├── core                             # The base module that providing some base tools for other modules
+|   |  └── ...                           # Module content
-|   └── db                               # PosgreSQL database SQL scripts
+|   └── user                             # The module contain all user related functional
-|      └── migration                     # Kit Flyway SQL scripts
+|      └── ...                           # Module content
 ├── gradle                               # Gradle directory
 |   └── wrapper                          # Gradle wrapper directory
 |        ├── gradle-wrapper.jar          # Required for download the correct Gradle version when run the build